celestiaorg/docs/nodes/celestia-app.md

 ## Installing a pre-built binary

 Installing a pre-built binary is the fastest way to get started with your Celestia consensus node.
 Releases after celestia-app v1.3.0 should have these binaries available.

+The steps below will download a binary file named `celestia-appd`.
+Depending on the setup that you choose during installation, the `celestia-appd` binary will be available at either:

+- `$HOME/celestia-temp/celestia-appd`
+- `/usr/local/bin/celestia-appd`

 Pre-built binaries are available for: